ajfriedman18/parabricks-omics-private-workflows/README.md

 docker push <aws_account_id>.dkr.ecr.<region>.amazonaws.com/parabricks:<version>
 ```

-Now we have our Parabricks docker image in a place where Amazon Omics can see it.
+Now we have our Parabricks docker image in a place where AWS HealthOmics can see it.

 For troubleshoot help, please see the [Amazon docs on pushing to ECR repos](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).